Serveny/web-img-manager/README.md

 # Web Image Manager

 Little project to up and download image files to/from an actix rust server and get live notification with web sockets.
+It is intended for a web application in which there are different lobbies, each of which has rooms where you can chat or share your pictures with others.

 ## Features

 - [x] ☁️ upload image
 - [x] 🖼️ convert image into big and thumb/preview images
-- [x] 📁 save files in structured folder (room_id/chapter_id/img_name)
+- [x] 📁 save files in structured folder (lobby_id/room_id/img_name)
-- [x] ❌ delete room & chapter folders
+- [x] ❌ delete lobby & room folders
 - [x] ❌ delete images
 - [ ] 📰 upload live notification
 - [ ] 📰 delete live notification